As you probably already know, HVAC marketing for your company has dramatically changed this year.

 If you’ve taken all of the measures above, then your site should have already seen some improvement in the search engines.
 However, links are still a very strong piece of the ranking puzzle.
 For how much longer will they matter?
 It’s hard to say, but they matter now and you need to get some in order to reach your organic capacity.

 The best types of links are from relevant authority websites.
-Relevancy can be on the topical level like HVAC blogs or home improvement blogs, HVAC directories, or it can be on the city level like Chicago chamber of commerce or local directories.
+Relevancy can be on the topical level like HVAC advertising or home improvement blogs, HVAC directories, or it can be on the city level like the Chicago chamber of commerce or local directories.
+(HVAC clients).
 The key is to always focus on relevancy.

 Google and other search engines give the most weight to links that are within relevant, high-quality content.